Waltzing Matilda: Covers and derivative works

 In 1995, it was reported that at least 500 artists in Australia and overseas had released recordings of "Waltzing Matilda", and according to Peter Burgis of the National Film and Sound Archive, it is "one of the most recorded songs in the world".
 Artists and bands who have covered the song range from rock stars to children's performers such as Burl Ives; to choirs, including the Mormon Tabernacle Choir.
 Jimmie Rodgers had a US#41 pop hit with the song in 1959.

 On 14 April 1981, on Space Shuttle Columbia's first mission, country singer Slim Dusty's rendition was broadcast to Earth.
+A remastered version of this rendition was later certified Gold by the Australian Recording Industry Association (ARIA).

 Films

 Versions of the song have been used as the title of, or been prominently featured in, a number of films and television programs.

 Waltzing Matilda is a 1933 Australian film directed by and starring Pat Hanna.
 It features a young Coral Browne.

-The introduction of the song was the title of Once a Jolly Swagman, a 1949 British film starring Dirk Bogarde, but it had no connection to Australia or the story told in the song.
+The first few words of the song provided the title of Once a Jolly Swagman, a 1949 British film starring Dirk Bogarde, but the film has no connection to Australia or to the story told in the song.

 An animated short was made in 1958 for Australian television.

 Ernest Gold used the song and variations of it extensively in the 1959 film On the Beach.

-The 2017 short film Waltzing Tilda features various versions of the song and it is also sung by the main character.
+The 2017 short film Waltzing Tilda features various versions of the song, including one sung by the main character.

 The song is featured in the 2019 film Deadwood: The Movie despite the film being set in 1889, six years before the song was written.